RobTillaart/AtomicWeight/README.md

 # AtomicWeight

-Arduino library for atomic weights.
+Arduino library for atomic weights, and related functions.

 ## Description

-This library is mainly to be used as a base for educational purposes.
+This library is mainly written to be used for educational purposes.
-Learning the **periodic table of elements**, the abbreviations and weight.
+Learning the **periodic table of elements**, the abbreviations and weights.
 It also provides the number of electrons, neutrons and protons per element.

 Furthermore the library has a **weight()** function, which returns the weight of either an element or of a formula (e.g. a molecule).
-The weight function can also be used to get the weight of a particular element from a formula, e.g. the weight of the Oxygen atoms in the **H2SO4** molecule.
+The weight function can also be used to get the weight of a particular element within a formula, e.g. the total weight of all Oxygen atoms in a **H2SO4** molecule.
 This latter function allows the library to calculate the **massPercentage()** too.

-The library also has a **count()** function, to count the atoms in a formula.
+The library has a **count()** function, to count the atoms in a given formula.
-Derived is the **atomPercentage()** function to give the percentage of atoms that is a certain element.
+Derived is the **atomPercentage()** function which returns the percentage of atoms that is of a certain element.
+Oxygen in H2S04 is 4 in 7 which is about 57%.

 Since 0.1.5 the library supports conversion from moles to grams and back.
-This allows one to easily get the amount of grams of some formula given a needed amount of moles.
+This allows one to easily get the amount of grams of some formula one has to weigh to get a needed amount of moles.
-In combination with a load cell one could create a "molar-scale".
+With these functions, in combination with a load cell, one could create a "molar-scale".
-Another application is create lookup-tables, see example.
+Another application for the conversion functions is create lookup-tables, see example.

-Note: library is experimental.
+Note: the library is experimental.
 More testing is needed.
+Feedback welcome.

 #### Internal

-The PTOE class uses a table that has compressed weight to save RAM.
+The PTOE class uses a table that has "compressed" weight to save RAM.
 - it stores weights as **uint16_t**, 0..65535 instead of floats.
 - weight factor = 222.909  = 65535.0 / weight heaviest element(118)
-- error < 0.3%
+- relative error per element is less than 0.15%
-- the table (and thus the class) does not handle isotopes.
+- the table (and thus the class) does not handle isotopes of elements.

 #### Related